 Our Board Members

-Weam Namou – President.
-Namou is an Eric Hoffer award-winning author of 13 books, an award-winning filmmaker, and journalist for over 10 years.
-She serves as an Ambassador for the Authors Guild of America [Detroit Chapter], the nation’s oldest and largest professional organization for writers.
-Namou hosts a weekly half hour TV show.
-She’s also founder of The Path of Consciousness, a spiritual and writing conference.
+Weam Namou – President – is the Executive Director of the Chaldean Cultural Center.
+She’s an Eric Hoffer award-winning author of 13 books, an international award-winning filmmaker, journalist, poet, and an Ambassador for the Authors Guild of America [Detroit Chapter], the nation’s oldest and largest writing organization.
+She hosts a half-hour weekly TV show, and she’s the founder of The Path of Consciousness, a spiritual and writing community, and Unique Voices in Films, a 501 (c)(3) nonprofit organization.

 Her book, The Great American Family: A Story of Political Disenchantment, won a 2017 Eric Hoffer Book Award and three of her memoir book series received acclaimed reviews by Publishers Weekly.
 Her feature documentary with the same title won the 2019 IndieFEST International Film Award (Women Filmmaker category).
 Francis Coppola, the director of the Godfather Saga, and the staff of Zoetrope selected Namou’s script “Pomegranate” as a 2017 quarter-finalist.
 Last year she completed her first feature documentary The Great American Family (winner of the IndieFest International Film Award (Women Filmmaker category).